 The severity of colon cancer symptoms depends on the actual location of the polyp.
 The patient may experience no symptoms at first for several years of suffering from the condition.

 It is important for people aged above 50 to get screened for colon cancer once in every two years, especially if they are at an increases risk of developing the disease.
 Colon cancer is one of the few forms of cancer that can be diagnosed at an early stage and hence, the cure rate is high.
 In fact, cancer can be cured even before it actually manifests itself by removing the identified polyps from the colon.

 Typically, the following screening tests are used to diagnose colon cancer:

-- Cologuard: It is a test used to detect blood in stool sample.
+- Cologuard: It is a test used to detect blood in the stool sample.

-- High-sensitivity fecal occult blood test (FOBT): It is used to detect trace amount of blood in stool that cannot be seen otherwise.
+- High-sensitivity faecal occult blood test (FOBT): It is used to detect trace amount of blood in stool that cannot be seen otherwise.

 - Colonoscopy: It is a screening test used to capture the image of the colon and the rectum.
 It is conducted with the help of a special instrument called colonoscope.

-- Sigmoidscopy: During this test, the rectum and sigmoid colon are examined carefully to diagnose polyp formation.
+- Sigmoidoscopy: During this test, the rectum and sigmoid colon are examined carefully to diagnose polyp formation.

 - Double contrast barium enema: This test is used to examine the colon from the outside of the body with the help of X-rays.

 Colon Cancer Treatment in India

 Colon cancer treatment in India is available at a number of hospitals located across different cities.
 The best hospitals for colon cancer treatment in India are equipped with state-of-the-art machinery, latest technology and highly experienced staff to handle all sought of patients and cancer cases.

 Depending on the stage of colon cancer, the severity of colon cancer symptoms and the age of the patient, the doctor may decide to use one or a combination of the following treatment options for colon cancer: